agsight

 02

-Asking the right people the right questions
+Aasking the right people the right questions

-Researching my audience
+researching my audience

 I read up on industry trends, interviewed farmers, and analyzed competitors to spot market gaps and set benchmarks.
 By working closely with farmers, I learned what they truly want, how they consume content, and where existing tools fall short—including the moments that cause them to drop off.